Choledocholithiasis vs Cholelithiasis Explained: Diagnosis, Risks, and Recovery

 What is Cholelithiasis?
 (Gallstones in the Gallbladder):

+Cholelithiasis is the medical term for the presence of one or more gallstones in the gallbladder itself.
+The medical term is simply ‘gallstones’.
 You might also hear the term cholecystolithiasis vs cholelithiasis; these two terms mean exactly the same thing—stones in the gallbladder.
 Cholelithiasis vs cholecystolithiasis is just a matter of different medical nomenclature.

 Symptoms (Cholelithiasis symptoms): Often, cholelithiasis without cholecystitis meaning means you have stones but no pain or inflammation.
 However, when a stone blocks the cystic duct (the small pipe leading out of the gallbladder), it causes pain called biliary colic.